-PL-101 Introduction to Philosophy (Spring; Yearly; 3.00 Credits; H) Provide students with the background and conceptual tools necessary for more advanced study in the subject.
+PL-101 Introduction to Philosophy (Either Semester; Yearly; 3.00 Credits; H) Provide students with the background and conceptual tools necessary for more advanced study in the subject.
 At the discretion of instructor, the course could be an examination of some fundamental philosophical problems such (such as the meaning of life, reality, knowledge, freedom, and morality) or a survey of historical development of Western Philosophy, from Ancient Greek to modern Philosophy.

 PL-103 Life, Death, and Meaning (Either Semester; Variable; 3.00 Credits; H) The course will explore the meaning of life and death.
 Our primary concern will be with death, one's own inevitable personal death as it figures in human life and in contributing, or perhaps even detracting from, the meaningfulness of such a life.
 It will give you a deeper philosophical understanding of the meaning of death, and consequently the meaning of life, which will ultimately bring you into true being and authentic existence.

 PL-105 Introduction to Logic (Either Semester; Yearly; 3.00 Credits; H) An analysis of practical reasoning skills, including a systematic approach to informal arguments and the meaning of everyday claims.
 Aristotelian logic, Venn Diagrams, propositional logic and symbolic logic are included.

 PL-106 Introduction to Ethics (Either Semester; Yearly; 3.00 Credits; H) Examines the historically valid ethical approaches to problems, i.e., pragmatic, relativistic and absolute and the application of such methods to contemporary ethical dilemmas, e.g., abortion, terrorism, euthanasia and capital punishment.